If your business isn’t accessible online, it can’t compete with those who are.

 One of the main reasons ecommerce is becoming more popular is because of convenience — add to cart, enter credit card number, wait for package.

 Unfortunately, cannabis dispensaries can’t yet offer that level of convenience because we have banking challenges and can’t ship products.
 The way traditional retail does ecommerce just isn’t an option for cannabis businesses yet.
+Read this post to find out if dispensaries can use banks.

 What we can do is take the order, notify the customer what their estimated cost will be (more on that in a second), and communicate to them about the status of their order via text/SMS.